ventus-ag/documentation/content/products/backups/backup-workloads.md

 - *Edit* - this option is used to reconfigure the policy and schedule of the backup workload;
 - *Delete* - this option is for workload removing;

-Additionally, from this page, you can navigate to the detail page of each workload by clicking on its **name**.
+Additionally, from this page, you can navigate to the detail page of each created workload by clicking on its **name**.
 There, you will find detailed information about its policy and schedule and gain access to backup and restore options, among other management actions for the selected workload.
 More information about the *Workload details page* will be provided in the following sections.
 ![](../../../assets/images/backups/4.png?classes=border,shadow)

 ## Create Backup Workload